laggy-tux/sway-Dots/README.md

 ###

-Welcome and thanks for dropping by.

-these are my sway configs that i have been working and testing on!... hope yall like it!
+Welcome and thanks for dropping by!
+These are my sway configs that i have been working and testing on!...
+Hope yall like it!

 ##